19387275-ui/AI-Decision-Support-System-Modified/README.md

 - `tests/`: Unit and integration tests for the project.
 - `requirements.txt`: Lists all Python dependencies.
 - `README.md`: This file, providing an overview and instructions.

-[Add any other relevant sections like Future Work, Contributing, License, etc.]